-Located where the Gulf of Mexico meets the Caribbean Sea, Cancun is a hot spot for all sorts of seagoing wildlife which people from around the world flock to see.
-One of its most famous residents is the world’s biggest fish; the whale shark.
+Located where the Gulf of Mexico meets the Caribbean Sea, Cancun is an excellent location to see all kinds of Sealife in their natural habitat, and one of its most famous residents is the world’s biggest fish; the whale shark.
 Despite its enormous size (some specimens are more than 40 feet in length), this gentle giant is totally harmless and feeds only on plankton.
-The whale shark’s docile and peaceful nature allows swimmers to get up close and personal on the Mexican Whale Shark Adventure.

-While it is certainly the biggest fish of the Caribbean Sea, the whale shark is far from alone out there.
-Other famous natives include the huge manta ray (which is another harmless plankton feeder) as well as bottlenose dolphins and green sea turtles, all of which can be met on.
-Note to be outdone, the creatures which live on top of the region’s water are every bit as beautiful, with many species of exotic looking birds calling the area home.
-Of these, the most flamboyant and colourful of these is the great pink flamingo.
+Other famous native species include the huge manta ray (another harmless plankton feeder), bottlenose dolphins and green sea turtles.
+Not to be outdone, many species of exotic looking birds call the area home and of these, the most flamboyant and colourful, is the great pink flamingo.

 While there are ancient Mayan relics scattered all across the country of Mexico, some of this mysterious and ancient civilization’s most awe-inspiring structures can be found near Cancun, with many day trips to the more spectacular historical sights operating out of the area.
 Perhaps the best known archaeological site in all of Mexico is Chichen Itza, a UNESCO World Heritage Site and one of the official Seven Wonders of the World.
 Chichen Itza was once the capital city of the mighty Mayan Empire and home to the Pyramid of Kukulcan, the terrible feathered Mayan serpent god and his Temple of Warriors.